 A few financial lessons for life

-Please note that I am assuming you are an Indian citizen, have a job, and have basic financial knowledge.
-As always, take what you like and leave the rest.
+Please note that I am assuming you are an Indian citizen, have a job, and possess basic financial knowledge.

 First phase